 Anytime money is removed from a retirement account, it generates a Form 1099-R. Whether or not the money is taxable depends on whether it was received for personal purpose or rolled over into another retirement account.

 It amazes me when I ask for copies of tax returns that I will often be supplied with only the first or second main pages of the 1040 Federal tax return.
 When I inquire about the rest of the return, the answer I often receive is “that’s all my spouse supplied to me.”
-I suggest always obtaining a complete copy of your tax return.
+I suggest always obtaining a complete copy of your tax return when going through a divorce.
 If you have a tax preparer who completes your returns, you can always ask that individual for a complete copy, including all W-2s, 1099s, and supporting documentation.
 If you don’t want to tip off your spouse that you are contemplating divorce, then you can go in person to your local IRS Taxpayer Assistance Office and obtain copies of your most recent return, and if needed, three prior years.
 This transcript is not a copy of your actual return, but it will show the basic data and most line items from your tax return as it was originally filed, including any accompanying forms and schedules.
 If you don’t have access to a local office, you can complete Form 4506-T – Request for Transcript of Tax Return – and make your request via mail or fax.
 If needed, you can also designate a third party to receive the information.

 If you need to request a hard copy of your actual return, then you would need to complete Form 4506 – Request for Copy of Tax Return.
 This will get you a copy of your complete tax return and all attachments as originally submitted to the IRS, including W-2s, schedules, or amended returns.
 There is a cost of $50 per return.